Honors Arts & Cultural Initiative

 Many of these events feature subsidized tickets to events in the metropolitan and Greater Boston Area regions.
 Event listings are posted on the Honors website, and in the Honors Office.
 Each Honors student can buy one ticket per event.
 Students interested in attending events should plan on buying tickets on the first day they are on sale.
 Consult our current season and plan which events you’d like to attend!

-Here is a list of future Spring 2016 Arts & Cultural Events:
+Here is a list of future Summer 2016 Arts & Cultural Events:

 Honors Book Club